 Please contact us if you would like to share or license our materials.

-9 Dragons Tea will likely premiere in 2021.
-Please be sure to join our newsletter for email updates on advanced screenings and special events.
+9 Dragons Tea will likely premiere in 2024.
+Please join our newsletter for email updates on advanced screenings and special events.

 This film is a labor of love that took a small team of filmmakers who devoted two and a half years to accomplish.
 For a glimpse of behind-the-scenes of this historical film, follow @9dragonstea on Facebook and Instagram.
 We will release lots of pictures and videos on the makings of this documentary.

 Tea originated in China thousands of years ago.
 Read about the ancient history of tea.

 Over the millennia, the Chinese have refined the art of tea tasting through various rituals or tea ceremonies, including Zen Tea ceremony, a Buddhist ritual practiced in temples from more than 2,000 years ago; Gong Fu Cha or Gong Fu Tea ceremony, originally invented in the coastal / southern regions of China for tasting Oolong tea.
 This over 600-year-old tea tasting ritual then spread throughout China and was introduced later by Cantonese tea connoisseurs for tasting of other kinds of teas, including Pu erh tea which is indigenous to Yunnan, China.
 Read more about how tea tasting evolved throughout the major dynasties in China.